terezsmitkova/english-for-designers/02-intentional-aboutness/case-study.md

 ![Thriller](images/thriller-festival.jpg)

-The grid is good for new stories.
+The grid is good for making new stories.
 This way is possible to create lots of varieties for different genre of movies (characteristic icons).
 For a romantic film is a woman, man, love.
 For a thriller is a gun, robbery, bomb.

 ### Our language

 ![language](images/language-festival.jpg)

-We created our language - inspirated by Indian proverbs, which represent mysterious India.
-It very funny and makes you think.
-Also, that is a part of the visual communication in posters,and especially on social media.
+We also created an alternative custom language based on Indian proverbs.
+The language characterizes mysterious India.
+These proverbs make you think and lead to a smile.
+Also, that is a part of the visual and marketing communication in posters, and especially on social media.

 ### Promotion